Courts and the Legal System

 We support the right to harvest or slaughter, with out limitation, any commodity and/or livestock for personal consumption or private sale.

 We support the inclusion of traditionally raised meat and dairy products in state run meal programs.

 We believe the North Dakota Game and Fish Department should only present pertinent, timely peer reviewed sound science research to support their claims.

 We support improving the 911 system for all residents.

 We oppose using non-governmental organizations or groups such as Ducks Unlimited, Pheasants Forever, or others to provide technical support for implementation of farm bill programs, conservation programs, and/or any easements required by local, county and state entities for any project(s).

-We support a requirement that any and all changes to the initiative, referral, recall and repeal process for statutory measures shall require a simple majority vote of the people rather than the legislature.
+We support a requirement that any and all changes to the initiative, referral, recall and repeal process for statutory measures shall require a simple majority vote of the people.

 We strongly feel that our North Dakota democratic process shall not be impeded and that our ballot initiative process should not become more restrictive.